Injury Data

 Additional Resources

-Injury and Violence Prevention Program
+DOH’s Injury and Violence Prevention program

-Injury and Violence Prevention Publications
+Injury and Violence Prevention Guide, 2021 (PDF)

-Injury and Violence Prevention and Control - CDC
+CDC Injury and Violence Prevention

 Contact Us